pioneersprize/Polkadot-Pioneers-Prize/applications/verifiable-reputation.md

 ### Milestone 1 - zkGit technology

 - **Estimated duration:** 6 months
-- **FTE:** 6
+- **FTE:** 4
-- **Costs:** USD $360,000
+- **Costs:** USD $240,000

 Milestone one will be dedicated to the development of the zkGit technology.
-By the end of Milestone one, we hope to have a Proof of Concept of the zkGit tool, which will lay a foundation for the future work of integrating this into blockchain logic.
+By the end of Milestone one, we hope to have a bare Proof of Concept of the zkGit tool, which will lay a foundation for the future work of integrating this into blockchain logic.

 The work involved in Milestone one will be cryptographically heavy.
 We will need to develop arithmetic circuits for the operations needed in zkGit, namely hashing and GPG signature verification.
 These will later have to be combined to allow users to submit a single proof of contribution, and the verifier logic will check that the signatures are valid, and that the hashes have been performed correctly.